 This Quick & Easy Banana Pudding Recipe only requires 10 ingredients and 15 minutes of hands on preparation!
-It’s no-cook (and no-bake!), incredibly simple to assemble and so dangerously delicious!
-Featuring thick layers of ripe bananas, crisp Nilla Wafer cookies and luscious banana pudding flavored with sweetened condensed milk and cream cheese!
+It’s no-cook (and no-bake!), incredibly simple to assemble and SO delicious!
+Featuring thick layers of ripe bananas, crisp Nilla Wafer cookies and luscious banana pudding flavored with sweetened condensed milk and cream cheese.
 This creamy, rich banana dessert is perfect for easy after dinner indulgences and sinful snacking, along with picnics, potlucks, barbecues and all your holiday entertaining!

 Continue to read on for comprehensive tricks on preparing this quick Southern pudding at home!
 Plus, plenty of tips for making this banana trifle in advance!
 And, don’t miss the in-depth step by step photos in the middle of the post!

 Hi, friends!
 Sound the alarm and round up the troops, because today I’m sharing the very best banana pudding recipe in all the land!